What is a Revision Breast Augmentation?

 All surgery is associated with risks.
-Risks associated with an implant exchange are similar to a breast augmentation and include bleeding, infection, capsular contracture, and need for revisional surgery.
+Risks associated with revision breast procedures are similar to breast augmentation and breast lift surgeries.
+This includes bleeding, infection, capsular contracture, changes in nipple sensation, nipple loss, wound healing complications, and need for revisional surgery.
 It is important to talk with Dr. Rovelo about the risks of your surgery and how the risks can be minimized to provide the best possible outcome.

 A revision breast surgery is performed in the outpatient surgical setting, under general anesthesia.
 Patients will have a surgical bra placed after surgery, and they may also have drains.
 Patients will go home the same day.
 Patients will be seen in clinic the following day and then one week later, at which time, the drains will be evaluated and possibly removed.
 Most patients will be able to return to light activity and work within one week.
 Heavy exercise and weight lifting may be resumed after 6 weeks.
 Post-operative swelling may take up to 6 months to fully resolve.